influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 service_urm_new_call_total{method="find_urms"} 6451
 ```

-urm new duration
+### urm new duration
-Duration of calls.
+Duration of calls to the URM creation service.

 #### Example